-David wrote, “O taste and see that the LORD is good: blessed is the man that trusteth in him” (see Psalm 34:8).
+David wrote, “Oh, taste and see that YHVH is good; Blessed is the man who trusts in Him!”
+(Psalm 34:8).
 God’s design for our bodies is wiser than our understanding, and his blessing is always for our good.
 We can trust Him and His plan, knowing that it will bring us only delight.

 P.S.
 For a more detailed explanation of your fertility signals, hormones, and methods to increase your chances of conceiving, you should study the book Taking Charge of Your Fertility: The Definitive Guide to Natural Birth Control and Pregnancy Achievement, by Toni Weschler.